 Calculate Your Rate

-Make sure to get creative with this.
+Be sure to get creative with this.
 Don’t be afraid to factor in expenses that come along with working the second and third shifts.
-This could be something like babysitting expense.
+This could include babysitting expenses, commuting, and cost of living.

-One of the biggest mistakes we see is that skilled workers will calculate a lower rate than they should.
+One of the biggest mistakes that skilled workers make is calculating a lower rate than they should.
 Remember that you will be entering into a negotiation, which means that there needs to be room for give and take.

 We always suggest that you pull your rate from the top 75% of the average.
 Although you may not be as experienced, it makes sure that you will have some wiggle room during the negotiation.